Shudehill Interchange: Metrolink tram services

-Bus station
+Bus services

 The bus station, designed by Jefferson Sheard Architects, replaced the former Cannon Street bus station, under the Manchester Arndale; since the redevelopment of Manchester city centre, the latter has disappeared along with Cannon Street itself.
+The Bus station is now under the control of TfGM through the Bee Network (as of 2024).

-Bus services are operated by Arriva North West, Diamond Bus North West, Go North West and Stagecoach Manchester.
+Bus services are operated under the Bee Network by Stagecoach Manchester and Go North West.

-There are frequent buses to destinations in the north and the west of Greater Manchester, including Bolton, Bury, Eccles, Middleton, Rochdale, Salford and the Trafford Centre.
+There are frequent buses to destinations in the north and the west of Greater Manchester, including Bury, Middleton, Rochdale, Salford, Eccles, Bolton and the Trafford Centre.
 The bus station is also served by night buses because of its location near the Printworks and Free bus around the city Route 2.

 Coach services are operated by Flixbus and Megabus.

 In April 2009, the Manchester Megabus stop moved from the Chorlton Street coach station to Shudehill Interchange.

 Flixbus began intercity services to Manchester Shudehill from London in 2020.